WITH US

 DUI FAQ

-Here are some of the frequently asked questions related to DUI that our Pittsburgh criminal defense attorneys have answered:
+Here are some frequently asked questions about DUI that our Pittsburgh criminal attorneys have answered:

-The police will first look for physical indications of excessive intoxication.
-These include fumbling while searching for your license, a smell of alcohol on your breath and in the vehicle, bloodshot eyes, slurred speech, and general disorientation.
-They may also talk to you to judge if you can comprehend their questions and reply accordingly.
-They may ask you to step out of the vehicle to see if you sway or seem uneasy on your feet.
+After stopping you, the police will first look for physical signs of excessive intoxication.
+These signs may include fumbling while searching for your license, the smell of alcohol on your breath or in the vehicle, bloodshot eyes, slurred speech, and general disorientation.
+They may also engage in conversation with you to assess your ability to comprehend their questions and respond accordingly.
+In some cases, they may ask you to step out of the vehicle to observe if you sway or appear unsteady on your feet.

 What do I Say if the Police ask Whether I Have Been Drinking?